-We combine our expertise in the fields of cell biology, microbiology, in-vitro diagnostics, biotechnology and optical analysis with the veterinary expertise of our veterinary clinic, and externally with the specific innovation needs of small and medium-sized companies.
-The institute’s internal testing laboratory for food testing also provides an interface for the topic of “healthy nutrition”.
+We link our competences in the fields of cell biology, in vitro diagnostics, biotechnology and optical analytics internally with applications of our veterinary clinic, externally with needs of large and small companies.
+Our department with the laboratory for food testing also creates the interface for healthy food.

 An overview of current investments andcurrent funding in research and consulting by the state of Thuringia can be found at the bottom of this page.